ibis-project/ibis/docs/contribute/02_workflow.md

       fixes #4242

-## Submit a PR
+## Submit a pull request

-Ibis follows the standard Git Pull Request process.
+Ibis follows the standard GitHub pull request process.
 The team will review the PR and merge when it's ready.